EV CHARGING GUIDE

 What is the IET Code of Practice for EV charging?

-The IET Code of Practice for Electric Vehicle Charging Equipment Installation is the UK industry-standard guidance for installing EV charge points.
-It sits alongside BS 7671 Section 722 and covers supply arrangements, earthing — especially the PME (broken-PEN) risk — load and demand management, RCD selection with DC fault detection, and installation, testing and handover.
-It is the reference most schemes and manufacturers expect installers to follow.
+The IET Code of Practice for Electric Vehicle Charging Equipment Installation, 5th Edition (2023) is the UK industry-standard guidance for installing EV charge points.
+It sits alongside BS 7671 Section 722 and covers supply arrangements, earthing — especially the PME broken-PEN risk — load and demand management, RCD selection with DC fault detection, and installation, testing and handover.

 1,000+